- About Us

 - What We Treat

-When you get PTSD treatment in Atlanta at New View Wellness, your life can get much better.
+When you receive PTSD treatment in Atlanta at New View Wellness, your symptoms can begin improving quickly.
 Unfortunately, if you are one of the millions of Americans whose lives have been disrupted by PTSD, please know that you are not alone.
 More importantly, know that this is a treatable condition.

 According to the National Institute of Mental Health, nearly 7% of adults in the United States will develop PTSD over the course of their lifetime.
 The NIMH also reports that more than one-third of those who develop this disorder will experience serious impairment due to the intensity of their symptoms.